top of page

 Video Demonstration

-Click the button below to watch a demonstration video showcasing how the device works.
-Please note that this video serves as a proof of concept for the product.
+Click the video below to see a demonstration of how the device works.
+This video serves as a proof of concept for the product.

 Outcomes/lesson learned